|

 highest in another person.
 Adoration can

-highest in a person.
+help manifest the highest in a person.

 Yet, putting somebody on a pedestal